maaaakks/imagepawn/README.md

 * **CLI script** for lightning‑fast FEN extraction from image files
 * **Training script** to build or fine‑tune your own model on synthetic data

-The goal: make board analysis as fast and flexible as possible—especially for content shared online.
+The goal: make board analysis as fast and flexible as possible - especially for content shared online.

 ![Pawnalyzer in action](images/app_example.png)